GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 = How do I execute multiple GraphQL queries in a single request? =

-If you have the [Multiple Query Execution](https://gatographql.com/extensions/multiple-query-execution/) extension, you can combine multiple GraphQL queries into a single one and execute them all in a single request.
+You need to have the [Multiple Query Execution](https://gatographql.com/extensions/multiple-query-execution/) extension, which allows you to combine multiple GraphQL queries into a single one and execute them all in a single request.

-This is particularly useful when a first query "mutates" data (eg: it creates a new post), and then a second query needs to fetch data from that mutated entity.
-With Multiple Query Execution, both queries can be executed together.
-The response will then be faster, and your users will wait less time when interacting with your site.
+Multiple Query Execution is particularly useful when a first query "mutates" data (eg: it creates a new post), and then a second query needs to fetch data from that mutated entity.
+As both queries will be executed in a single request, the latency will be lower, and your users will wait less time when interacting with your site.
 Check recipe [Duplicating a blog post](https://gatographql.com/recipes/duplicating-a-blog-post/) for an example.

 Multiple Query Execution can also help you connect to an external API, retrieve data from it, and do something with that data, all within a single request.
 Check out recipe [Creating an API gateway](https://gatographql.com/recipes/creating-an-api-gateway/) for an example.